ToniBiro/Robotics/Matrix game/README.md

 If a player passes 5 obstacles without being hit he will gain 1 life.
 ### Who wins?
 The game ends when one of the players reaches 0 lives and the player with the highest score wins.
+### The main menu
+There you can find the Info, HighScore and Settings tabs.
+In the Info tab there are all the 'about information' for the game.
+In the HighScore tab you can find the top 3 highscores reached up to this point.
+In the Settings tab the names of both players can be set at the beginning of the game in order to store the right names in the HighScore tab and here you can also set if you want the lcd led to be turned ON or OFF.

 ## Used hardware
 - Arduino UNO